 - 1. Replace the front cover. - 2.
-Install or close the system, expansion unit or rack front door. - 3.
+Install or close the system, expansion unit, or rack front door. - 3.
 If the system power cables were removed, reconnect them. - 4.
 Start the system or logical partition.
-For instructions, see "Starting the system or logical partition" on page 171. - 5.
-To configure the newly installed disk drive, select the procedure for the operating system that controls the disk drive. - "Preparing a disk drive for use in an AIX system or logical partition" on page 125 - For information on configuring the newly installed disk drive for a Linux environment, see the PCI-X SCSI RAID Controller Reference Guide for Linux.
+For instructions, see Starting the system or logical partition. - 5.
+To configure the newly installed disk drive, select the procedure for the operating system that controls the disk drive. - "Preparing a disk drive for use in an AIX system or logical partition" on page 137 - For information about configuring the newly installed disk drive for a Linux environment, see the PCI-X SCSI RAID Controller Reference Guide for Linux.